TIBCOSoftware/jrio-docker/README.md

 ## Cloning the repository(optional)

-Cloning this JasperReports IO Docker repository is not required as the Dockerfile and all the supported files in this repo are packed inside the JasperReports IO distribution.
+Cloning this JasperReports IO Docker repository is not required as the Dockerfile and all the supported files in this repo are packed inside the JasperReports IO zip distribution.

 ## Repository structure inside docker folder